-- 1. Maintenance of secretarial records is the responsibility of the management of the company.
-My responsibility is to express an opinion on these secretarial records based on my audit. - 2.
-I have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the secretarial records.
+1. Maintenance of secretarial records is the responsibility of the management of the company.
+My responsibility is to express an opinion on these secretarial records based on my audit.

+2. I have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the secretarial records.
 The verification was done on test basis to ensure that correct facts are reflected in secretarial records.
-I believe that the processes and practices I followed provide a reasonable basis for my opinion. - 3.
-I have not verified the correctness and appropriateness of financial records and Books of Accounts of the company. - 4.
-Wherever required, I have obtained the Management Representation about the compliance of laws, rules and regulations and happening of events etc. - 5.
-The compliance of the provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of management.
-My examination was limited to the verification of procedures on test basis. - 6.
-The Secretarial Audit Report is neither an assurance as to future viability of the company nor of the efficacy or effectiveness with which the management has conducted the affairs of the company. - 7.
-Due to the Covid 19 Pandemic and the restrictions faced due to the same, physical verification of documents / records have been impacted and hence reliance has been placed on the scanned / soft copies of various documents / records which were provided by the Company.
+I believe that the processes and practices I followed provide a reasonable basis for my opinion.

+3. I have not verified the correctness and appropriateness of financial records and Books of Accounts of the company.

+4. Wherever required, I have obtained the Management Representation about the compliance of laws, rules and regulations and happening of events etc.

+5. The compliance of the provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of management.
+My examination was limited to the verification of procedures on test basis.

+6. The Secretarial Audit Report is neither an assurance as to future viability of the company nor of the efficacy or effectiveness with which the management has conducted the affairs of the company.

+7. Due to the Covid - 19 Pandemic and the restrictions faced due to the same, physical verification of documents / records have been impacted and hence reliance has been placed on the scanned / soft copies of various documents / records which were provided by the Company.
-Place: Chennai Date: May 12, 2020 Sd/-Signature:

-Name of the Practising Company Secretary: V. Vasumathy

-FCS No.: 5424; COP No.: 9451
+Place: Chennai Date: May 3, 2021 Sd/-Signature: Name of the Practising Company Secretary: V. Vasumathy FCS No.: 5424; COP No. : 9451

-Benefits are infinite

-Having the right kind of spectacles, you can see the visible difference.

-MANAGEMENT DISCUSSION AND ANALYSIS COMPANY OVERVIEW
+ANNEXURE-III MANAGEMENT DISCUSSION AND ANALYSIS

+COMPANY OVERVIEW